eidankhan/dev-dictionary/README.md

 ## Contents

 - [VPS Flask Docker Deployment](VPS_FLASK_DOCKER.md) — Step-by-step guide for deploying a Flask application on a VPS using Docker.
+- [DOCKER ESSENTIAL COMMANDS](DOCKER_CHEAT_SHEET.md) — Documents all the core prompts related to Docker

 ---